Quantum hypothesis and cosmic body temperature

 If a body emmits electromagnetic radiations dependent on its temparature, considering Moon at -153°C, according to Wien displacement low, a maximum of electromagnetic radiation must be counted in microwave domain.

-For -153ºC , cosmic01so frequency is 12THz
+For -153ºC , so frequency is 12THz

 The emission spectrum of Moon will have a form like in fig. 1